imoralescs/imoralescs.github.io/aws.md

 }
 ```

-8. Click on save and we need to deploy this API, click on dropdown **Actions -> Create Resource**
+8. Click on save and we need to deploy this API, click on dropdown **Actions -> Deploy API**.
+We need to create or select **Stage**, if the case you need to create one, type the name of `dev` and click on **Deploy** button.
+9. On the left sidebar select your API and on **Stages** section, will provide you the URL to test your API.

 **Options on the left sidebar**